talestk/testDemo/README.md

 # testDemo
-This is just a src for a Selenium/Java demo.
+This is just the source files for a Selenium/Java demo.